AdamKyle/flare/resources/info/time-gates/section-1.md

 The time until you can talk again will be disaplyed in big bright red letters with your local time (client side) of when you can talk again.

-Upon being able to chat youll see a server message appear telling you can chat again.
+Upon being able to chat you'll see a server message appear telling you can chat again.